wp-plugins/wordpress-hebrew-date/readme.txt

 The plugin preview Hebrew date in date of post and date of comments.
 The hebrew date format able to change in options page of the plugin.

+= Shortcode =
+You can add the shortcode `today_hebdate` in posts or pages for show the hebrew date of today.

+= Widget =
+You can add widget to the sidebar for show the hebrew date of today.

 == Installation ==